In 1977, Anglia TV in the UK broadcast an edition of its popular Science Report strand that uncovered a story so colossal it would change the world.

 Critics of Gary McKinnon’s case question why he didn’t download or screen capture any of these images.
 The hacker himself also admits he was often high on marijuana and drunk when he hacked the computers.

-Caveats aside, McKinnnon had provided some tantalizing evidence in support for a secret space program.
+Caveats aside, McKinnnon had provided some tantalising evidence in support for a secret space program.
 But it was still weak.

 Was there anyone else to corroborate his claims?

-Some ex-employes of NASA, the military, and its defense contractors have come forward in recent years with evidence that supports the secret space program theory.
+Some ex-employees of NASA, the military, and its defense contractors have come forward in recent years with evidence that supports the secret space program theory.

 Whilst some of these whistleblowers tell stories so bizarre and incredible they have to be discounted, others are more credible.

 In 1965, Sgt Karl Wolfe was a young electronics expert at USAF tactical air command at Langley in Virginia.